w3c/wai-people-use-web/_people-use-web/user-stories.md

 github:
   repository: w3c/wai-people-use-web
   path: people-use-web/user-stories.md    # Add the language shortcode to the middle of the filename, for example: people-use-web/user-stories.fr.md

 permalink: /people-use-web/user-stories/   # Add the language shortcode to the end, with no slash at end, for example: /people-use-web/user-stories/fr
+ref: /people-use-web/user-stories/      # Translators, do not change this

+parent_in_h1:
+  - ref: /people-use-web/
+    name: nav_title

 navigation:
   next: /people-use-web/user-stories-one/

-ref: /people-use-web/user-stories/      # Translators, do not change this
 changelog: /people-use-web/changelog/
-acknowledgements: /people-use-web/user-stories/   acknowledgements/
+acknowledgements: /people-use-web/user-stories/acknowledgements/

-description:  Personas of people with disabilities using the Web that highlight the effect of accessibility barriers and the broader benefits of accessible websites and web tools. @@edit->"digital technologies"

 image: /content-images/wai-people-use-web/social.png
 # In the footer below:
 # Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
 # Translate the other words below, including "Date:" and "Editor:"